CougsInSpace/CougSat1-Software/CougSat1-IHU/README.md

 *mbed-cli says it supports python 3, but I couldn't get it to work.*
 1. Make sure you have python 2.7.
 2. Create a virtual environmet that uses python 2.
-	a. `pip2 install virtualenv`
+	1. `pip2 install virtualenv`
-	b. `cd <wherever you want the venv to be>`
+	2. `cd <wherever you want the venv to be>`
-	c. `python2 -m virtualenv <name of virtual env>`
+	3. `python2 -m virtualenv <name of virtual env>`
-	d. `source <path to your virtual env folder>/bin/activate`
+	4. `source <path to your virtual env folder>/bin/activate`
-	f. verify python version is 2.7.xx with `python --version`
+	5. verify python version is 2.7.xx with `python --version`
 3. Follow download and installation instructions for mbed cli.
-	a.
-If you followed the previous steps you just need:
+	1. If you followed the previous steps you just need:
 		`pip install mbed-cli`
 4. Move to the IHU top directory.
 5. Enter `mbed new .` This will download all of the mbed OS files.
 6. Use `mbed target` and `mbed toolchain` to set your board and compiler.
-	a.
-Example:
+	1. Example:
 			`mbed target NUCLEO_L476RG`
 			`mbed toolchain GCC_ARM`
 7. Type `mbed compile`.
 8. Plug in board and open a serial connection.
 9. Use `sudo st-flash write BUILD/<YOUR BOARD>/<TOOLCHAIN AND PROFILE>/CougSat1-IHU.bin 0x8000000`
    to flash the board.
 Or you can drag and drop, but I've found this to be more reliable.

 Steps for Windows:
 The steps should be similiar but I can't say for sure.
 Honestly you're likely better off with mbed studio or platformio.

 Note: